A free-to-read archive of some of the ECF back issues is now online.

 Tel: 905-525-9140 x 27123 | Fax: 905-777-8316

-ECF protocol with regards to publishing ECF journal articles online:
+ECF protocol with regards to publishing ECF journal articles online in institutional repositories:

 An author may upload the accepted Eighteenth-Century Fiction article or essay document file to his or her own institutional online repository.
 The ECF editors ask that the date and place of publication of the finalized article be noted and that a link to the ECF website be included with the file that is uploaded to an institutional or disciplinary (subject) repository.